 - Check if the breeder is really registered as claimed.
 Ask for their registration number and verify that they are legit.
 I follow up on dog scams in SA daily and a lot of people claim that they are KUSA registered and I recently checked some with KUSA and we found that they had no knowledge about such ''Breeder''.

 - Check if the breeder has a website.
 Most backyard breeders doesn't bother with something like a website as it is costing money, which they don't have.

 - Never buy a puppy from a pet shop, newspaper, Junk Mail, OLX etc. There are way too many dog scams advertising there.
-Search for a puppy through Breed clubs, KUSA etc or search through "The Dog Directory", "Animal Talk" or "All about Dogs".
+Search for a puppy through Breed clubs, KUSA etc or search through "The Dog Directory" or "Animal Talk".
 Most reputable breeders spend a fortune on advertising their dogs in these dog magazines.

-- If a breeder calls himself reputable, he should sell puppies with contracts, which will be in the best interest of the NI
+- If a breeder calls himself reputable, he should sell puppies with contracts, which will be in the best interest of the dogs.

 - A reputable breeder will include in the contract, if necessary, that the dog can be returned to the breeder, instead of being dumped somewhere. (in case of death, divorce cases etc)